drvietcanh/clinical-assistant/docs/UI_UX_PROGRESS.md

 ### **Week 1: Design System (Continuing)**

 #### **Next Steps:**
-- [ ] Apply new scoring components to SOFA calculator
+- [x] Apply new scoring components to SOFA calculator ✅
 - [ ] Apply new scoring components to APACHE II
 - [ ] Apply new scoring components to SAPS II
 - [ ] Create quick reference tables for major calculators